Parvfect/Incomplete_cycles/README.md

 2. testing_pbsim_alignment.ipynb
     > This reads the files outputted by PBSIM and attempts to recover the information using clustering - implemented in aligned_clustering.py.
 Most of the code is a straight copy of - https://github.com/MLI-lab/noisy_dna_data_storage/blob/master/LSH_clustering.ipynb.
+    They basically cluster into groups of (5-15) and then run multiple sequence alignment in each cluster using MUSCLE (https://www.ebi.ac.uk/jdispatcher/msa/muscle?stype=protein), the defacto way to do it for natural bio purposes.
+    Ideally, you take consensus post, but for now I'm taking the best candidate from all the clusters.
+This will change.

 My goal is to make an educated guess of effect of synthesis parameters (capping/no-capping and coupling rate) on sequencing recovery - so I am not attempting to optimise recovery (at least at first).